nexodus-io/nexodus/docs/development/design/security-groups.md

 ### Phase III - Robust Admin Organization Policies

 - Overarching admin policies can be overlaid on top or in lieu of individual user policies.
 Further exploration needs to happen here.
-- A device can potentially have multiple policy groups applied at the same time, this could be via a seperate chain or inserts on the rule ordering.
+- A device can potentially have multiple policy groups applied at the same time, this could be via a separate chain or inserts on the rule ordering.

 ## Default Security Group and Rules

 Inbound rules:
-Ultimately, the default security group rules for inbound traffic by default drops all inbound traffic unless there is a match of traffic in an established state.
+Ultimately, the default security group rules for inbound traffic by default drop all inbound traffic unless there is a match of traffic in an established state.
 This match is referring to traffic that is part of an existing connection initiated by the device.
-In Phase I all inbound traffic will be allowed until a user-friendly mechanism to install rules in the UI are complete.
+In Phase I all inbound traffic will be allowed until a user-friendly mechanism to install rules in the UI is complete.

 Outbound rules:
 The agent will add a deny rule at the end of the egress chain only when an explicit allow rule is provisioned by the user.

-- The default for Phase I security group is permit any traffic in both directions.
+- The default for Phase I of security groups is to permit any traffic in both directions.
 There will be one nftables named `nexodus` containing two chains `nexodus-inbound` and `nexodus-outbound`.
-While these chains could be completely empty by default, I would propose the inbound chain have some basic permit any rules accompanied by a drop all rule.
-This is primarily to give some burn in time on any potential issues along with getting accustomed to defining a default policy since the explicit allow will eventually become an implicit deny by default on inbound traffic only if we follow the ec2 style model.
-The egress table will allows all traffic by default an implicit allow all, meaning an accept chain with no rules.
-If the user defines a policy blocking some protocol, destination address or destination ports those allows would be added, followed by a drop rules.
+While these chains could be completely empty by default, I would propose the inbound chain have some basic permit-any rules accompanied by a drop-all rule.
+This is primarily to give some burn in time on any potential issues along with getting accustomed to defining a default policy since the explicit allow will eventually become an implicit deny-by-default rule on inbound traffic only if we follow the ec2 style model.
+The egress table will allow all traffic by default with an implicit allow-all, meaning an accept chain with no rules.
+If the user defines a policy blocking some protocol, destination address or destination ports those allow rules would be added, followed by a drop rule.
 - Ordering will be done by the order the user installs the rules.
 This is possible since there are no denies.
 As a reference, you can compare EC2 rules to Azure rules for not allowing deny statements vs allowing deny statements.
-Order begins to matter when denies are in place.
+The order begins to matter when deny rules are in place.
 This adds complexity which for our use case does not add any clear value.
 - Users can add ranges of a given field.
 For example both, IpRanges with a value of `100.100.0.100-100.100.0.120` is valid and a prefix such as `100.100.0.128/25` is also valid.
 Along with that, a single address such as `100.100.0.10`.
 - The same applies to source port and destination ports, `PortFrom:8080` coupled with `PortTo:9000` would equate to a rule of `8080-9000` being permitted. `PortFrom:0 PortTo:0` will be read as `ip permit <protocol> any`. `PortFrom:443 PortTo:443` would be equivalent to `ip permit <protocol> 4434`.
 - L3 `IpRanges` are applied based on the direction field they are located in SecurityGroups. `InboundRules` have the IP prefix applied to the `saddr` field in nftables in the input chain, while `OutboundRules` are applied to the `daddr` field in the outbound chain.
-- The layer 3 address is either source address for inbound or destination address for outbound rules.
+- The layer 3 address is either the source address for inbound or the destination address for outbound rules.
 - In regard to L4 ports, destination ports are what will be supported.
-For example, an ingress rule of `input tcp dport 22 counter accept` would apply port 22 to the L4 dport value in the nexodus-inbound chain meaning any host can connect to the node on port 22.
+For example, an ingress rule of `input tcp dport 22 counter accept` would apply port 22 to the L4 dport value in the `nexodus-inbound` chain meaning any host can connect to the node on port 22.
 - The layer 4 port will always apply to the destination port regardless of whether it is in the inbound or outbound chain.
 - There are some scenarios where data will need to be normalized.
-It also makes sense to pre-process rules for type checking and valid inputs before they arrive at the API server in locations such as nexctl and the UI, but there will likely need to be some rule validation in the security group handler.
+It also makes sense to pre-process rules for type checking and valid inputs before they arrive at the API server in locations such as `nexctl` and the UI, but there will likely need to be some rule validation in the security group handler.
 Here are some examples:
   - A user could specify protocol ip to ports 100-200.
-We would infer that would be tcp and udp permit dport 100-200, performed in two rules.
+We would infer that would be TCP and UDP permit dport 100-200, performed in two rules.
   - Also, we may want to force ipv4 or ipv6 rather than allowing a generic ip value in Protocol.
-Alternatively, we can make an assumption that ip should imply both protocol families, v4 and v6.
-The same applies to icmp, icmpv4 and icmpv6.
+Alternatively, we can make an assumption that IP should imply both protocol families, v4 and v6.
+The same applies to ICMP, icmpv4 and icmpv6.
 Once we narrow in on the user experience via the web UI the appropriate path will likely be obvious.

 Here is a functioning code example of the proposed default security rules with comments inline: